-We are the exclusive distributor of the Helping Hands Program (also known as “Build A Hand Activity”) within Australia and New Zealand.
-It’s a corporate team building activity unlike any other and is guaranteed to change the way that employees see their work and give them a renewed sense of energy and purpose.
+The Helping Hands Program is a corporate team building activity unlike any other and is guaranteed to change the way that employees see their work and give them a renewed sense of energy and purpose.
 We are the exclusive providers of this life-changing activity through Australia, New Zealand, and Asia.

 For those of you who have not heard about us before, then we would strongly advise you to check out the below video.
-This is definitely one of the cases where a picture says a thousand words!

 Essentially, attendees at this activity get the chance to build artificial hands for later donation overseas.
-The artificial hands that teams build literally find their way to an amputee land-mine victim that would not otherwise be able to afford a prosthesis.
+The artificial hands that teams build literally find their way to an amputee land-mine victim that would otherwise be unable to afford a prosthesis.

 HERE’S HOW THE PROCESS WORKS…